BilkaDev/NestJs_React_Docker-Shopping-list/README.md

 docker-compose up -d
 ```

-## Demo

-Login

-img

-Product list is used to add the products we will be adding to the list

-img

-Shopping list

-img

-Recipe list

-img

-Chnage avatar

-img

 ## Tech Stack

 **Client:** React, TS, Redux, ChakraUi, Vite

 **Server:** Node, NestJs, TS

 ## Environment Variables